ideo/Figproxy/README.md

 # What Is Figproxy?
+Figproxy is a tool that enables rapid prototyping of tangible user experiences allowing Figma prototypes to talk to the external world.
-Figproxy is a utility that allows bidirectional communication between Figma and physical hardware for prototyping interactions that involve screens and physical elements like motors, lights, sensors etc.
+More specifically, it's a utility that allows bidirectional communication between Figma and physical hardware for prototyping interactions that involve screens and physical elements like motors, lights, sensors etc.
-It is designed to talk to hardware prototyping platforms like Arduino.
+It's designed to talk to hardware prototyping platforms like Arduino.

+# Why Did You Make It?
+at [IDEO](ideo.com) I work on a lot of physical product designs that incorporate displays.
+I commonly work with UX designers whose tool of choice for rapid iteration of experiences is Figma.
+This allows me to connect their designs to hardware I work on in the initial design phase, and can enable tangible experiences without having to develop software that duplicates the on-screen interactions.

 # What Does it Run On?
 (MacOS)
 Currently, and for the forseeable future, this is a **MacOS app only**.
 It would have to be developed from the ground up for Linux or Windows and I don't have time to do it.